 Meet Dr. Adam Ingrao...

-Additionally, Adam has been a key figure in advocating for AG. training programs for veterans at local, state and national levels, including giving official testimonies to the MI Legislature and US Senate.
+Additionally, Adam has been a key figure in advocating for agriculture training programs for veterans at local, state and national levels, including giving official testimonies to the MI Legislature and US Senate.
 His advocacy work for farmer veterans also includes being the founder and former director of the Michigan Food and Farming Systems' Vets in Ag Network and the Farmer Veteran Coalition of Michigan.
 He holds a BS in Agriculture and Plant Science from California Polytechnic State University (Cal Poly) and a PhD in Entomology from Michigan State University.
 Passions include: Nature, family, insects, working with fellow veterans, and of course farming!

 Meet Lacey Ann Ingrao...

 Lacey hold a M.A. degree in Transpersonal Psychology, with a concentration in Eco-psychology from Naropa University.
-As an Eco-psychologist my breadth of knowledge includes nature-based therapies, edible landscape creation, transitions and rites of passage, and mindfulness in Nature.
+As an Eco-psychologist her breadth of knowledge includes nature-based therapies, edible landscape creation, transitions and rites of passage, and mindfulness in Nature.

 - Farmer.
 Beekeeping.
 Creator of varietal honey and value added products, with the bees of course.